confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

-These settings control both how the data in the source's topic should be deserialized if it only has a single field _and_ how downstream queries should serialize any single fields.
+These settings control both how the data in the source's topic should be deserialized if it only has a single field _and_ how downstream queries should serialize any single fields schemas.

 Note: as the settings control both deserialization and serialization, it is not possible to define a new source with a single field that should be